Performance Based Interview: Everything You Need to Know

 - Having a recruiter, also seen as the director of the hiring process, on hand during the interviewing process to keep the interview on track, guarantee all interviews are equitable and make sure all important points are covered clearly and accurately.

 - Disregarding non-related factors such as marital status, dependents, political views, sexual orientation, or any other details prohibited by Federal, State, and/or Local regulations viewed as discriminatory.

-If you need help with performance based reviews, you can post your legal need on UpCounsel’s marketplace.
+If you need help with performance-based interviews, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.